ooni/spec/nettests/ts-017-web-connectivity.md

 Broadly speaking, we set this field to `"consistent"` when the result of "classic" DNS lookups match the DNS lookups performed by the TH.
-This include cases where we see expected successes and failures as well as cases where the resolved addresses are compatible with each other.
-This is the case when one of the following happens:
+This include cases where we see expected successes and failures as well as cases where the resolved addresses are compatible with each other; i.e., the case when one of the following happens:

 1. the probe and the TH failed in similar ways (we do not perform exact failure matching because of potential implementation differences of resolvers);